borg6/HospitalHrManagement-System/examples/messenger-handover/README.md

 npm run dev
 ```

-This command starts a server listening at `http://localhost:5000` for bot development.
+This command starts server for bot developing at `http://localhost:5000`.

-If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/messenger` from your terminal.
+If you successfully start the server, you can get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/messenger` from command line.

 ## Set Webhook